Skip to main content

 1. Open the project details.

-2. Go to the Domain management section.
+2. Go to the Domain Management section.

-4. Save your changes.
+4. Save the change.

 mysite.com

-Do not use a full URL with protocol or path:
+To avoid — full URL with protocol or path:

 https://www.mysite.com/page